tianyikillua/thesis-manuscript/readme.md

 An author-generated PDF version is available at [http://thesis.litianyi.me](http://thesis.litianyi.me).

+## Figures

+All figure files will be soon available as a ZIP file.

 ## LaTeX compilation

 The simplest way is to use the `latexmk` script available in all latest TeXLive distributions.
 You only need to compile the main LaTeX file: